 Click on a person in your contacts list to select them, and then click the call button () in the top-right corner.
 (As a shortcut, you can also hold down the “Ctrl” key and press “R” after selecting the contact whom you wish to call.)

-Click here to show or hide the "Messenger" window on the right-hand side.
-You may want to keep it open in case the call stops working, or one of you wants to share something like an Internet link with the other.
+8. Show/Hide Messenger – Click here to show or hide the “Messenger” window on the right-hand side.
+You may want to keep it open in case the call stops working, or one of you wants to share

 To make a group call on Skype, you must first create a group, and then place contacts in that group whom you wish to call, and then make the call.